 Targeted deployment of emergency funds made all the difference for Dell Scholars who were unable to cover non-qualified educational expenses resulting from the pandemic.
 Program advisors compiled resources to help students access travel and storage discounts, free or low-cost internet access, and mental health support.
-For the fall, the program’s flexible scholarship funds are tailored to each student’s needs, while financial aid coaching helps them navigate changes to their financial circumstances and the process of financial aid verification.
+For the fall, the program’s flexible scholarship funds are tailored to each student’s needs, while financial aid coaching helped them navigate changes to their financial circumstances and the process of financial aid verification.

 As colleges shift to virtual classrooms, students across the country struggle with access to critical technology.
 All Dell Scholars receive a laptop with a four-year warranty when they’re accepted to the program, but it was difficult for some to stream lectures or make it through an online exam without getting booted off a weak internet connection.
-In response, the Dell Scholars program provides Wi-Fi devices with unlimited data plans to help students stay connected – no matter where they are logging on.
+In response, the Dell Scholars program provided Wi-Fi devices with unlimited data plans to help students stay connected – no matter where they are logging on.

 Mental Health Support

 In a time of severe isolation, a public health tragedy and economic recession, experts predict an increase in students seeking mental health support this fall.
 While the pandemic introduces unprecedented challenges for college students, it also makes it more difficult for them to access critical mental health services on campus.
-To expand the support available to Dell Scholars, the program offers free teletherapy services through BetterHelp, where they can anonymously access support via chat, phone, or video.
+To expand the support available to Dell Scholars, the program offered free teletherapy services through BetterHelp, where they can anonymously access support via chat, phone, or video.
 Through the uncertainty ahead, colleges and support organizations have a responsibility to meet the demand for mental health services and ensure students are positioned for success.